Continental Hydro, Inc. Engineering for the Sustainment of Life™

 is a multi-decade infrastructure mega-project in China that aims to channel 44.8 cubic kilometers (44.8 billion cubic meters) of fresh water each year from the Yangtze River in southern China to the more arid and industrialized north through three canal and pipe systems.

-• The Western Route, which goes from three tributaries of the Yangtze near Bayankala Mountain to the provinces of Qinghai, Gansu, Shaanxi, Inner Mongolia and Nigxia
+- The Western Route, yet to be built, which goes from three tributaries of the Yangtze near Bayankala Mountain to the provinces of Qinghai, Gansu, Shaanxi, Inner Mongolia and Nigxia

 Who Said it Can't be Done?